This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Dubai’s tourism body is working with authorities to roll out the five-year multiple-entry tourist visa on a much bigger scale to attract more tourists.
 Currently, the visa is being rolled out softly.
 Initiatives are being taken to roll out more visas and make applications accessible via the Dubai Corporation for Tourism and Commerce Marketing digital platform.

-Moreover, the multi-entry tourist visa enables tourists to enter multiple times on self-sponsorship and remain in the country for 90 days on each visit, which can be extended for another 90 days.
+Moreover, the multi-entry tourist visa enables tourists to enter the country multiple times for self-sponsorship and remain in the country for 90 days on each visit, which can be extended for another 90 days.

 Please note that all UAE visit visa holders must enter the country within the specified time frame after the issuance of their visas.
 If they fail to do so until the expiry date, they are required to either cancel their visit visa or extend the entry period.